Fragile magnetic order in metallic quasicrystals: Introduction

-We follow Refs. \citep{thiem15a,thiem15b} to study the ordering of local moments placed in a magnetic quasicrystal and model the local moments as Ising spins.
-For simplicity, we work on the square approximants of the two-dimensional octagonal or Ammann-Beenker tiling \citep{socolar89,anu06,deneau89}.
-We assume the spins occupy a particular local environment of the crystal with a given $z$ and interact via an average RKKY interaction \citep{duneau91}, which we compute using the Kernel Polynomial Method (KPM) \citep{weisse06}.
+We follow Refs. \citep{thiem15a,thiem15b} to study the ordering of local moments placed in a magnetic quasicrystal and model the local moments as Ising spins for convenience.
+We work mainly on the square approximants of the two-dimensional octagonal or Ammann-Beenker tiling \citep{socolar89,anu06,deneau89}, but show that our results also hold for the Penrose mofit.
+We assume the spins occupy a particular local environment of the quasicrystal, determined by the number of nearest neighbors $z$, and interact via an average RKKY interaction \citep{duneau91}, which we compute using the Kernel Polynomial Method (KPM) \citep{weisse06}.
 Using large-scale Monte-Carlo (MC) simulations, we find long-ranged magnetic order for most of the parameters considered.
 However, the order is fragile: a fraction of the sites experience a zero exchange field and keep fluctuating down to $T\to0$, implying an extensive ground state entropy and enhanced sensitivity of this magnetic state towards perturbations.

 In the complementary limit of diluted spins, we investigate spin-flip relaxation rate between the local magnetic moments and the conduction electrons at the Fermi level.
 This quantity, measured via electron spin resonance (ESR) \citep{barnes81}, gives direct access to the local quasicrystalline electronic environment.
 We compute its evolution with the approximant size and show that it may increase or decrease, depending on the position of the electrons' Fermi level.
-Applying our results to recent experimental data \citep{cabrera-baez19}, we conclude the Fermi energy of the conduction electrons is most likely located at a pseudogap in the quasicrystal.
+Applying our results to recent experimental data \citep{cabrera-baez19}, we conclude the Fermi energy of the conduction electrons is most likely located close to a pseudogap in the density of states of the quasicrystal, because the relaxation rate diminishes as we go from the approximant to the quasicrystal.